endless-snowfall/leetcode/src/leetcode/problems/problem00257/README.md

   - Space: O(n) as all nodes must be visited once.
   - Time: O(d) for recursive call stack.

-# Tags: Trees, Binary Tree
+# Tags: Easy, Trees, Binary Tree

 # Notes:
   - Learned that Arrays.asList is immutable!